Oscarpoco/employee-management-with-node-authentication/README.md

 ## Features

 - Add a new employee
+- Add a new admin
-- Check if an employee already exists (by email, ID number, or phone number)
+- Check if an employee/ admin already exists (by email, ID number, or phone number)
-- Get all employees
+- Get all employees / admins
-- Update employee details
+- Update employee / admins details
-- Delete an employee and move them to the `deleted_employees` collection
+- Delete an employee/ admins and move them to the `deleted_employees/admins` collection
-- Get all deleted employees
+- Get all deleted employees / admins
 - User-friendly React frontend for managing employees

 ---